-The Aviation sector has been widely recognised as being under particular pressure for at least a decade.
-Within this, the airlines class has suffered a challenging combination of major loss events across the market and declining rates.
-AWMA airlines performed better than the market average but we still did not believe it offered acceptable returns.
-AWMA will, therefore, exit the Aviation sector from the 2019 year of account onward.
+The Aviation class has been widely recognised as being under particular pressure for at least a decade.
+Whilst the Aviation class of business performed better than the market average, we still did not believe it offered acceptable returns and exited the Aviation sector from the 2019 year of account onward.